spectrocloud/librarium/docs/docs-content/glossary-all.md

 ## Cluster Definition

-A Cluster Definition contain one or more cluster profiles, including profile variables used in those profiles.
+A Cluster Definition contains one or more cluster profiles, including profile variables used in those profiles.

 ## Cluster Profile